List of Regular Show characters: Buttonwillow McButtonwillow

+Buttonwillow McButtonwillow (voiced by Armin Shimerman) is an old gnome and villain who appeared in "The Best VHS in the World".
+After he steals the tape that Mordecai and Rigby need to return, they follow him to his hideout.
+After some convincing, he agrees to help them return the tape in exchange for being allowed to rent it again.
+In the end, he receives his own rental card and uses it to rent the tape.
+He later appears in "Terror Tales from the Park III" in his Halloween costume.
+He could be a reference to Gollum from The Lord of the Rings franchise.

 Bistro en le Parc Employees and the Maitre'd

 The entire staff at the park's esteemed restaurant Bistro en le Parc and are seen a couple of times in the show.
 The employees are voiced by several different actors, all in Italian accents.
 Their most significant appearance is in "Fancy Restaurant", when Muscle Man meets Starla's parents, Herb Herbert and Rose Guttsmandoittor.
 After learning that Muscle Man was faking being fancy, the Maitre'd (voiced by Roger Craig Smith) and the staff tried to kill Muscle Man, Rigby, Mordecai, and the Guttsmandoittors.
 Eventually their leader, the Maitre'd, is killed by Muscle Man, who trips him and causes him to fall out a window onto a car.
 They all re-appear as a stage in the online game "Fist Punch", where the staff serve as henchmen and the Maitre'd as a boss.

 Duck Collector

 The Duck Collector (voiced by Julian Holloway) is the antagonist in the episode "A Bunch Of Baby Ducks" who offers to buy the ducks from Mordecai and Rigby, only for them to turn down his offer on the account of him being too creepy.
 He eventually steals them and is pursued by the duo and the ducks' mother.
 After the mother duck is knocked unconscious during the fight, the Collector tries to kill Rigby using a military sword.
 Enraged, the Baby Ducks defend their surrogate father by turning into a Duck Man.
 They then chopped the Collector in two, killing him instantly.
 He is one of the numerous villains to be resurrected in "Exit 9B" but is once again chopped in half by the Ducks.
 He is the main villain in the online game "Winging It" in the game's story mode.